kylenstone/fcc-serverless-api/readme.md

 ## Get route(path) parameter input from the client

-In this function, we will build an echo endpoint to respond with a JSON object of the word that is passed in as a request parameter.
+In this function, we will build an echo endpoint to return a JSON representation of the string passed in as a request parameter.
 Add a new endpoint to `app.arc` and write a corresponding handler function.

 ```md
 # app.arc